 India and China are believed to be the first civilizations to inoculate their children against smallpox using a process called variolation.
 The process requires a small incision into a person's arm and then rubbing infected material (ground scabs or pus) into the wound.

 Meningitis A is an infection that can cause severe brain damage and is often fatal.
 The introduction of the Meningitis A vaccine in Africa in 2010 has all but eliminated the disease.

-Currently there has been a major push for clinical development of vaccines, and the first vaccine to protect children against malaria will be piloted in three African countries this year (2018).
+Currently there has been a major push for clinical development of vaccines, and the first vaccine to protect children against malaria will be piloted in three African countries in 2018.

 Why National Immunization Awareness Month is Important

 Vaccination protects children from serious illness and complications of many diseases, including amputation of an arm or leg, paralysis of limbs, hearing loss, convulsions, brain damage, and death.

 Immunization is safe

 Vaccination is safe and effective.
 All vaccines undergo long and careful review by scientists, doctors, and the federal government to make sure they are safe.